 Bob Davidson (UK) The north of Scotland is famous to scientists and amateur collectors for its wealth of localities where fossil fish of Devonian age can be collected.
-From plate tectonics, we know that in Devonian times Scotland was situated just below the equator, as part of a continent that… … Read More
+From plate tectonics, we know that in Devonian times Scotland was situated just below the equator, as part of a continent that was largely arid desert and where land plants were only just emerging.
+Most life on earth was still aquatic and fishes were the most successful backboned animals.
+The fossil fish of the area are unique in many ways.
+They present a window on the development of vertebrates, in which many … Read More

 This is the fourth book in a series published by Dunedin that I have been lucky enough to review – the others being on palaeontology, geology and volcanology.
 And this is as good as the others.
 However, it is not an easy book to read.